prescottprue/cypress-firebase/README.md

 The issue is most likely due to a circular object, such as a timestamp, being included in data you are attempting to write to Firestore.
 Instead of using `firebase.firestore.FieldValue.serverTimestamp()` you should instead use `firebase.firestore.Timestamp.now()` or you would like to specify a certain date `firebase.firestore.Timestamp.fromDate(new Date('01/01/18'))`.

 This comes from the fact that cypress stringifies values as it is passing them from the browser environment to the node environment through `cy.task`.

+## Future Plans

+- Drop support for service account file in favor of application default credentails env variable (path to file set in `GOOGLE_APPLICATION_CREDENTIALS`)
+- Support for Auth emulators (this will become the suggested method instead of needing a service account)

 [1]: #cylogin
 [2]: #examples